amolghodke25/Churn-Prediction/README.md

 # Churn-Prediction
-On the basis of Bank Data we predict the customers will pay the Loan or NOT
+# the basis of Bank Data we predict the customers will pay the Loan or not
+# By using LOgistic Regression